renaudhelias/MameVHDL/MameVHDL/MameModel/README.md

 * src/enumportbit/*.java
 * src/enumromload/*.java

-Launch the "com.wordpress.mamevhdl.ui" project as "Eclipse Application", do create a new "MameModel Model" file :)
+Launch the "com.wordpress.mamevhdl.ui" project as "Eclipse Application", do create a new "MameModel Model" file in an empty project :)